anapaulabtanaka/tsanfleuron_fracture_networks/README.md

   - Filename: `tsan_all_dem.txt`
   - Filename: `tsan_terrain_all.txt`

-- The file to plot a steronet using openstereo (https://github.com/spamlab-iee/os/releases/tag/v2.0b12)
+- The file to plot a stereonet using openstereo (https://github.com/spamlab-iee/os/releases/tag/v2.0b12)
   - Filename: `tsan_field_cloud_dem.openstereo`

  In the "data/tensor" folder, you will find: